 Platelets tend to align in the direction of resin flow, and due to its inherent anisotropy, offer a very good in-plane thermal conductivity.
 Platelets also allow for the addition of BN to systems that require a very thin layer or bond line that would be too big to allow agglomerates to be added.

 Agglomerate grades - where small BN platelets are randomly oriented in all directions, like a snowball - overcome this limitation making BN an isotropic filler suitable for in-plane as well as through-plane thermal conductivity improvements.
-Spherical Agglomerates (SA grades) are lower density, but have the benefit of high flowability, packing, and tight particle size distribution.
-High Density Agglomerates (HD grades) are the strongest agglomerates and will resist breakdown during mixing.
+Spherical Agglomerates (SA grades) are our most our most popular, and have the benefit of high flowability, packing, and tight particle size distribution.

 What particle size or distribution do I need for my application?